A guilty plea must be

 THE DEFENDANT: Yes.

-THE COURT: Have you had enough time to speak with your attorneys and with anyone else that you wish to speak with or feel the need to speak with so that you know how you will proceed here today with this proposal?
+with anyone else that you wish to speak with or feel the need to speak

 THE DEFENDANT: Yes.

-THE COURT: Have you discussed with your attorneys the strengths and weaknesses of The People’s evidence against you as your attorneys view the evidence?
+THE COURT: Have you discussed with your attorneys the strengths and

 THE DEFENDANT: Yes.